-Read the whole Handbook before any work, and note manufacturer's changes.
+Read the whole Handbook before any work, and note manufacturer's changes, on various pages, and on the schematics.

 The 1830 receiver is intended for rack or tabletop case mounting, and requires some minor preparatory actions before bench maintenance work, to allow for some physical aspects.